subirdas29/quiz-zone/README.md

 2)There have many types quiz...
 3)If you click the wrong option then show a wrong ans toast and if you click the right option then show a right ans toast 4)There have a eye icon..It is help you to see the correct answer.
-5)There have a statics page.We can see there a total qtn chart of the quiz.
+5)There have a statistics page.We can see there a total qtn chart of the quiz.
 6)There have a blog page...